lpigeon/unitree-go2-mcp-server/CONTRIBUTING.md

-# Contributing to Go2 MCP Server
+# Contributing to Unitree Go2 MCP Server

 ## How to Contribute